Tag: evil

 The Synoptic Gospels (Matthew, Mark, Luke) have slightly different tellings of the story.
 Yet, the woman’s initiative to approach Jesus and touching his clothing to be healed is consistent.
 Both Mark and Luke talk about the crowds surrounding Jesus.
 This took courage for this woman.

 In Mark and Luke, this story takes on another interesting twist.
 She approached; she touched; she was healed.
-There was no “” by Jesus.
-This unique aspect should be one of those moments where we stop and wonder, what is different?
+There was no “action” by Jesus.
+This unique aspect should be one of those moments where we stop and , what is different?

 This woman has no in the Scriptures (outlined here).
 Her cured affliction has been noted for history, but the shame of her condition is not tied to her name.
-Just as the shame that once weighed her down was gone, so was what needed .
+Just as the shame that once weighed her down was gone, so was what needed healing.
 She left it behind.
-Her gift was that her legacy was not her condition.
-She moved in .
+Her gift was that her was not her condition.
+She moved forward in freedom.

 ※ Prayer ※